robinrajesh03/Mozilor-Assignment/README.md

 # Mozilor Assignment
 # Agency Eligibility Checker

-This project evaluates agency websites to determine if they offer services like web design, web development, SEO, and digital marketing.
+This solution evaluates agency websites to determine if they offer services like web design, web development, SEO, and digital marketing.
 Based on the evaluation, the project stores the decision in a CSV file and sends an email notification to the agency.

 ---